Arokh5/SuperOffRoad/README.md

 This is a really simplified version of the original [online emulator](http://www.letsplaysega.com/play-super-off-road-online/) of Super Off Road.
 It is build using SDL and C++.

-The graphics are extracted from [Spriters Resource](https://www.spriters-resource.com/genesis_32x_scd/superoffroad/) and manually ripped.
+Graphics are extracted from [Spriters Resource](https://www.spriters-resource.com/genesis_32x_scd/superoffroad/) and manually ripped.

 ## How To Play 🎮
 To play the game, download the .zip from [GitHub releases](https://github.com/Orphen5/SuperOffRoad/releases) and extract it to any folder.
 Once extracted, execute __SuperOffRoad.exe__.

 When title screen appears press the space bar or enter button to begin playing.

-- To accelerate we use _space_ _bar_.
+- To accelerate we use the _space_ _bar_.
 - _Right_ _arrow_ to turn right and _left_ _arrow_ to turn left.

+The game ends when a car manages to complete 9 laps to the circuit.

 Check out my gameplay on [Youtube](https://youtube.com)